-Destin is the founding member of the Stanford History of Capitalism reading group and has served as a graduate fellow at the Center for Comparative Studies in Race and Ethnicity.
-He currently serves as co-coordinator of the Stanford U.S. History workshop.
+Destin graduated from Columbia University, where he earned a BA in Modern U.S. History, with honors.
+He is the coordinator of the Approaches to Capitalism workshop, founding member of the Stanford History of Capitalism reading group, and former graduate and dissertation fellow at the Center for Comparative Studies in Race and Ethnicity.
+He is 2014-16 DARE (Diversifying Academia, Recruiting Excellence) Doctoral Fellow.